traineraio/installfest2020/README.md

 ...
 ```

-Now you can deploy app into ZEIT using:
+Now you can deploy the app into ZEIT using:

 ```
 yarn deploy